Always remember that Sportskeeda’s content must, under all circumstances, be

 • Don't hyphenate adverbs (eg 'the superbly written article').

-• Spaced dashes are generally used for parenthetical remarks (eg "Let’s talk about something that most people would agree is a huge contributor to this – one’s style of play.").
+• Spaced dashes are generally used for parenthetical remarks (eg "Let’s talk about something that most people would agree is a huge contributor to this – your style of play.").

 • Unspaced dashes often stand for ‘to’ or ‘and’, as in '1997-98' and 'India-Pakistan match'.
 But in general, if you mean 'to', say so: '1997 to 1998'.